pahans/simple-press/README.md

 ## Getting Started

 This project has been tested with Node.js versions 18 and 20.
+You can see this project live at https://simple-press.vercel.app/.

 1. **Setup Environment Variables**
    - Create an `.env` file in the root directory of the project.